opentx/lua-reference-guide/general/getTime.md

 Return the time since the radio was started in multiple of 10ms

-The timer internally uses a 32-bit counter which is enough for 30 years so overflows will not happen.
+The timer internally uses a 32-bit counter which is enough for 497 days so overflows will not happen.

 @status current Introduced in 2.0.0